 If you have a driving licence from one of the following countries, you can drive in the UK for up to 12 months from your date of arrival.
 Within that time, you need to apply to exchange your driving licence.
 You will not need to retake your driving test.

-Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Hong Kong, Japan, Monaco, New Zealand, Republic of Korea, Singapore, South Africa, Switzerland, Zimbabwe.
-Please note: in March 2016 holders of a Swiss bus and lorry driving licences were able to exchange their licences for British ones.
+Australia, Barbados, British Virgin Islands, Canada, Falkland Islands, Faroe Islands, Gibraltar, Guernsey, Hong Kong, Isle of Man, Japan, Jersey, Monaco, New Zealand, Northern Island, Republic of Korea, Singapore, South Africa, Switzerland, Zimbabwe.

 Licence exchanges are offered to people with a permanent UK address, who have lived in the UK for a minimum of 185 days within 12 months from your date of arrival and hold a valid licence.
 Please note: you have to send your current licence as part of the application process.

 Before Brexit, an EU driving licence was accepted for as long as it remained valid.
 From January 2021, this is no longer the case.
 At present, you should follow the rules for non-GB licence holders.

 It is hoped that driving licence exchange agreements will be made with many EU nations.
 This is currently under negotiation and we will endeavour to update the information as it is published on the Government website.